xangyr/Surakarta_Zero/paper/paper.md

 Monte Carlo Tree Search (MCTS) is a well-known and successful algorithm of searching when implementing on board games, has been proven by AlphaGo Zero.
 In past years, Teams from Google, who wrote AlphaGo, used AlphaGo to beat world players in Chess Go, even mastered it at the end.
 Since MCTS is a relatively independent algorithm, we don’t need to change the code for implementing it on different games.
 When implementing MCTS, searching trees are built recursively in a loop, and we have 4 steps for each searching: select, expand, simulate, backpropagate.

-MCTS  uses an important factor UCT to balance between exploration and exploitation.
+MCTS  uses an important factor UCT to balance between exploration and exploitation. c here is set to $\sqrt{2}$.
 $$UCT=\frac{w_i}{n_i}+c\frac{\sqrt{\ln N_i}}{n_i}$$

 So to implement MCTS on Surakarta, at first we create a root node for the MCTS tree.
 Then expand the root node with all potential moves from current state as children node.
 See Figure~\ref{fig:root}.